ImageMagick v6 Examples --

 Keyboard Example (by El-Supremo)

-When taking photographs the images generated are actually distorted by both lens effects, and spherical perspective effects.
+When taking photographs, the images generated are actually distorted by both lens effects and spherical perspective effects.
 If you plane to use photos you will generally need to correct for these effects, and that is what will be looked at in this section.

 Introduction to Lens Correction

-If you don't want to deal with the details of lens correction, you may skip the rest of this page and just buy PTlens, which offers sophisticated lens correction for a huge number of digital cameras and lenses at a reasonable price (by use of its vast lens database).
+If you don't want to deal with the details of lens correction, you may skip the rest of this page and just buy PTlens, which offers sophisticated lens correction for a vast number of digital cameras and lenses at a reasonable price (by use of its large lens database).
 Nowadays, some digital cameras (such as the Nikon P7000) even incorporate lens correction in their internal image processing steps.
 For photographs taken with cameras that don't offer this possibility, ImageMagick enables you to integrate lens correction as one step of a larger image processing script.

 As described in the Barrel Distortions The barrel distortion is defined by the mathematical formula

-R = (a * r^3 + b * r^2 + c^r + d) * r
+R = ( a * r^3 + b * r^2 + c * r + d ) * r

 a + b + c + d = 1